 Although originally scheduled for release in late spring of 2009, the opening was delayed until mid-December 2009, due to the demands of the special effects on computer renderings, and the installation of 3-D projection systems to accommodate the film worldwide.

 Over a period of years, Cameron designed dual-function cameras that simultaneously filmed in both conventional 2-D and state of the art 3-D.

 The technique of performance capture involved putting actors into bodysuits covered with tiny dots, while about 140 digital cameras captured their body movements.
 Also, a tiny helmet-rigged camera (on a skullcap) was used for recording finer facial, eye, and head movements.
 And then the digitally-recorded data was used by animators to create the characters in their virtual world environment.

 A Christmas Carol (2009)

 Disney's 3-D motion-captured A Christmas Carol (2009), an adaptation of Dickens' 1843 classic story, was released in both Disney Digital 3-D and in IMAX 3-D. It was the first Disney animated film released in this format.
 It was Zemeckis' first film with Disney since Who Framed Roger Rabbit (1988).

-In the film, Jim Carrey played multiple roles, including old miser Scrooge (at different stages of his life) and all three of the Christmas ghosts (spirits) that visited him:
+In the film, Jim Carrey played multiple roles, including old Victorian-era miser Scrooge (at different stages of his life) and all three of the Christmas ghosts (spirits) that visited him:

-Performance capture (or motion capture) digitally blends live performance and animated elements.
+Performance capture (or motion capture) digitally blended live performance and animated elements.
 Actors wore heavy, dot-sensor-covered spandex body suits and a helmet, and initially acted out their scenes in isolation from other sets, props, costumes, or actors.